 The Big Island (Hawaii) - The Big Island is the largest of the Hawaiian main islands, and it is also the newest.
 In fact, the longest running volcanic eruption is still happening on the island.
-Note that recently the museum at Volcano National Park was destroyed by volcanic activity, and the lava is too distant to see or experience.
+Note that a few years back the museum at Volcano National Park was destroyed by volcanic activity, as of late 2022 a new eruption on Mauna Kea, a separate volcano is ongoing.
 As such we do not visit the park, but we can arrange for a post-tour visit for anyone who wants to stay an extra day or two on the Big Island after our birding tour is done.
 The Big Island is the biggest and the highest of the islands, up on the flanks of the volcanos are wonderful native forests.
 We will visit the magical spot known as Hakalau, where multiple Hawaiian Honeycreepers can be found.
 Iiwi are common, and with luck we will find one of the world's oddest birds in terms of bill morphology, the woodpecker like Akiapolauu, or "Aki" for short.
 Another highlight on the Big Island will be our pelagic birding trip.
 Many birding tours to Hawaii do not venture offshore, and this is a shame as so much diversity is to be found offshore on a good day.
 Many Hawaiian seabird specialties are best seen from a boat, as the breeding areas are difficult to get to or restricted access.